Liam Fulton: 2010s

 Before the beginning of the 2013 NRL season, Fulton signed a new contract to remain with club until the end of the 2016 season, saying, "I'm really pleased with this new contract.
 To be a one NRL club player means a lot to me."
 He played in 21 games in 2013, leading the team with 834 tackles.
 At the end of the season he was awarded the club's Best and Fairest and Player's Player.

 Knocked unconscious in the first game of the 2014 season, Fulton was unable to return to the field.
 Wests Tigers, who were winning at the time, went on to suffer a defeat.
 Fulton later said, "I've been concussed that many times that I'm probably beyond it now, to be honest.
 You get paid well and I think everyone knows that there's going to be head knocks involved and if you don't want to cop a head knock you don't play really."
 Fulton announced his immediate retirement from the game on 10 July 2014, after receiving further concussions which had caused short-term memory loss and confusion.
 While told that the effects of the head-knocks may reversed, he was also warned he risk permanent damage if he suffered any more.
 "Rugby league has given me everything, to be honest.
 It's up there with the best thing that's ever happened to me in my life," he said.

+Post playing

 In 2017, Fulton was appointed Head Coach of the Campbelltown City Kangaroos and proved an instant success, leading the 1st Grade team to their first Group 6 title in 34 years.
 He was also made a Wests Tigers Life Member.